sumeetsingh75/movie-rental-webapp/README.md

 - All functionality of unauthenticated and authenticated flow.
 - Ability to add new movie.
 - Ability to delete existing movie.

+##### Note
+This project is done following online tutorials created by "Programming with Mosh" for Node.js and Reactjs.